 The top of the ridges is the perfect place to sow a catch crop such as radish, lettuce or spinach, which will allow the vegetable garden to be made full use of the available space.
 Ridges should have at least 2½ ft (75cm) between them.

-Into the bottom of the trench put a 6 in. layer of well-rotted manure and compost.
-On top add 5 in.
-(127mm) of soil this should fill the trench to within 6 in.
-(15cm) of surface level.
+Into the bottom of the trench put a 6-inch layer of well-rotted manure and compost.
+On top add 5 in (127mm) of soil this should fill the trench to within 6 inches (15cm) of surface level.
 Apply fish manure over the soil at a rate of 4 oz.
 (120g) to the yard run.
-As the celery grows it will require several feeds with a liquid manure to bust up the growth.
+As the celery grows it will require several feeds with liquid manure to bust up the growth.

 Always purchase disease-free seed that is resistant to blight because celery is particularly susceptible to this disease.
 Sow the seeds in the middle of February in trays of seed compost at a temperature of 60 to 65 deg F. (16 to 18deg C.) in a greenhouse.
 Cover the tray with a piece of glass which should be lifted each day and the underside wiped dry.

 As soon as the seedlings are through the glass should be removed completely.
 When the seedlings are about ½ in.
 (12mm) high, prick them out and plant into 3 in (76mm) deep pots in potting compost.

 The pots should remain in the greenhouse until late April early may when they can be taken outside and put into a cold frame to harden off.
 If it is not possible to start them in a greenhouse they can be sown outside under cloches in late March or early April.
 Leave the seedlings growing under the cloches until they are planted out into the trenches.